codelibs/fess-docs/en/13.3/admin/dataconfig-guide.rst

 * DatabaseDataStore: crawl data in Database.
 * CsvDataStore: crawl data in CSV file.
 * CsvListDataStore: crawl file paths in CSV file.
-* EsDataStore: crawl documents in an index of elasticsearch.
-* EsListDataStore: crawl file paths in an index of elasticsearch.
-* GitBucketDataStore: crawl repositories of `GitBucket <https://github.com/gitbucket/gitbucket>`__.
-(See `gitbucket-fess-plugin <https://github.com/codelibs/gitbucket-fess-plugin>`__ for more detail.)

 Parameter
 :::::::::